 A collection of Saga's history, culture, and art

 The Saga Prefectural Museum was first opened in 1970, across from Saga Castle, to promote the history and culture of Saga.
-Peruse the interesting collections of Saga's flora and fauna, archaeological objects such as hunting tools, Buddhist art, and Japanese swords.
+Peruse the interesting collections of Saga's flora and fauna, archaeological objects such as fishing tools, crafts, Buddhist art, and Japanese swords.

 How to Get There

 From Saga Station, take a bus that leaves from the bus center bound for the Hakubutsukan Mae stop or Saga Terebi Mae stop, or take a 15-minute cab ride.